-The coal, brought to the station by train or other means, travels from the coal handling plant by conveyer belt to the coal bunkers, from where it is fed to the pulverizing mills which grind it as fine as face powder.
+The coal, brought to the station by train or other means, travels from the coal handling plant by conveyor belt to the coal bunkers, from where it is fed to the pulverizing mills which grind it as fine as face powder.
 The finely powdered coal mixed with preheated air is then blown into the boiler by a fan called Primary Air Fan where it burns, more like a gas than as a solid in a convectional domestic or industrial grate, with an additional amount of air called secondary air supplied by Forced Draft Fan.
 As the coal has been grounded so finely the resultant ash is also a fine powder.
 Some of this ash binds together to form lumps which fall into the ash pits at the bottom of the furnace.
 The water-quenched ash from the bottom of the furnace is conveyed to pits for subsequent disposal or sale.
 Most of the ash, still in fine particle form is carried out of the boiler to the precipitators as dust, where it is trapped by electrodes charged with high-voltage electricity.
 The dust is then conveyed by water to disposal areas or to bunkers for sale while the cleaned flue gases pass on through ID Fan to be discharged up the chimney.

 Meanwhile, the heat released from the coal has been absorbed by the many kilometres of tubing which line the boiler walls.
 Inside the tubes is the boiler feed water which is transformed by the heat into steam at high pressure and temperature.
 The steam super-heated in further tubes (Super Heater) passes to the turbine where it is discharged through the nozzles on the turbine blades.
 Just the energy of the wind turns the sail of the windmill, so the energy of the steam, striking the blades, makes the turbine rotate.

-Coupled to the end of the turbine is the rotor of the generator – a large cylindrical magnet so that when the turbine rotates the rotor turns with it.
+Coupled with the end of the turbine is the rotor of the generator – a large cylindrical magnet so that when the turbine rotates the rotor turns with it.
 The rotor is housed inside the stator having heavy coils of copper bars in which electricity is produced through the movement of the magnetic field created by the rotor.
 The electricity passes from the stator winding to the step-up transformer which increases its voltage so that it can be transmitted efficiently over the power lines of the grid.

 The steam which has given up its heat energy is changed back into the water in the condenser so that it is ready for re-use.
 The condenser contains many kilometres of tubing through which the colder is constantly pumped.
 The steam passing around the tubes loses the heat and is rapidly changed back to the water.
 But the two lots of water (i.e. boiler feed water & cooling water) must NOT MIX.
 The cooling water is drawn from the river, but the boiler feed water must be absolutely pure, far purer than the water we drink if it is not to damage the boiler tubes.
 Chemistry at the power station is largely the chemistry of water.